Kayak Weeki Wachee Springs

 Manatees On The Weeki Wachee River

-Another unique element is that you’ll see manatees no matter how many times you kayak, Weeki Wachee, be it up or down the river.
+Another unique element is that you’ll see manatees, no matter how many times you kayak, in Weeki Wachee, whether it’s up or down the river.
 I’ve been countless times and never not seen them.
-Sometimes, it’s a herd, sometimes a mother and calf.
-Other times, a solo manatee chilling out.
+Sometimes, it’s a herd; sometimes, it’s a mother and calf.
+At other times, a solo manatee is simply relaxing.
 Regardless, they are prevalent in this water system.
-I also always see them from the Upper Deck when eating there.
+I also often see them from the Upper Deck when I eat there.

 Swim With Manatees